 Season the shanks with salt and pepper.
 Heat the lard in a heavy iron pan over medium heat.
 Fry the slab until most fat is rendered.
 Take the friedpieces out of the pan.
 Increase the heat to medium-high.
 Fry the shanks until brown on all sides, about 2 minutes per side.
 Transfer the shanks into a casserole.

 Add all prepared vegetables to the pan and sauté until golden, about 8-10 minutes.
 Transfer the veggies to the casserole.
-Add the tomato puree, bone broth and wine to the pan, bring it to boil and cook for about 15 minutes.
+Add the bone broth to the pan, bring it to boil and reduce for about 10 minutes.
 Add the liquid to the casserole.
 Season with herbs and spices.
 Cover the casserole and cook in the oven until the meat is tender, about 3-4 hours.

 Remove the casserole from the oven.
 Take the shanks out and strain the sauce through a fine mesh sieve.

-Boil the sauce until thickened, about 10-15 minutes.
+Boil the sauce until reduced, about 10-15 minutes.
 Season it with salt and pepper if necessary.
 Spoon it over the shanks.
 Serve with carrot puree.

 350 g carrots, thinly sliced